Hormones and Oral Health

 Some tips for preventing oral health problems like gum disease and tooth decay include:

 - Brush your teeth at least twice a day with a fluoride-containing toothpaste.
-Floss at least once a day.
+Floss and rinse with an antiseptic mouthwash at least once a day.

 - Visit your dentist twice a year for a professional oral examination and cleaning.